Why do We Dream?

 There are several theories and explanations to why we dream, but nobody knows for sure.
 Researchers say that dreams have no clear meaning and are illogical activities that occur in a sleeping brain.
 Others say that dreams are essential for physical, emotional and mental health.
 The most honest answer is we don’t yet know why we dream.

 But while we still don’t have definite answers, here are some theories that attempt to debunk the mysteries behind dreaming.

 1. We Dream to Fulfil Our Wishes

 Sigmund Freud proposed that while our dreams are a collection of images from our daily lives, they have symbolic meanings.
 He believed that dreams are a perpetual window into our subconscious selves.
-He says that dreams reveal a person’s thoughts, motivations and unconscious desires.
+He says that dreams reveal a person’s thoughts, motivations, and unconscious desires.
 They are one way for people to satisfy their hidden urges and desires.
-Freud believed that by analysing these elements, the unconscious content would be relieved to the conscious mind, and all issues stemming from it could then be addressed and resolved.
+Freud believed that by analyzing these elements, the unconscious content would be relieved to the conscious mind, and all issues stemming from it could then be addressed and resolved.

 2. We Dream to Remember

 To boost performance on certain jobs, sleep is good, but dreaming while we sleep is even better.
 In 2010, researchers found that their subjects were much better at solving a complex 3D maze when they napped and dreamed of the maze before attempting it a second time.
 In fact, they were up to five times better than those who had only thought of the maze while awake and those who napped but didn’t dream about the maze.
 The researchers concluded that some areas of the memory are sharpened when people are asleep, and dreams are proof that their memories are being jogged.